Skip to contents

 • options(shinyOAuth.allow_hs = TRUE) – opt‑in HMAC validation for ID tokens (HS256/HS384/HS512).
 Requires a strictly server‑side client_secret

 • options(shinyOAuth.client_assertion_ttl = 120L) – lifetime in seconds for JWT client assertions used with client_secret_jwt or private_key_jwt token endpoint authentication.
-Values below 60 seconds are coerced up to a safe minimum; default is 120 seconds
+Finite values below 60 seconds are coerced to 60 seconds, finite values above 300 seconds are clamped to 300 seconds, and NA or non-finite values fall back to the 120-second default

 • options(shinyOAuth.state_fail_delay_ms = c(10, 30)) – adds a small randomized delay (in milliseconds) before any state validation failure (e.g., malformed token, IV/tag/ciphertext issues, or GCM authentication failure).
 This helps reduce timing side‑channels between different failure modes